Hormonal Changes After Pregnancy

 Menstrual problems such as heavy bleeding or painful cramps could also be due to hormonal imbalance and oestrogen dominance.
 Some women may also have very light bleeding during their periods after childbirth.

 Here is a list to help your body restore its hormonal balance after delivery:

 1. Stay Away from Harmful Substances

 Nicotine, alcohol and caffeine are three substances that can worsen the symptoms caused by hormonal imbalance after childbirth.
-Therefore, it is important to alcohol and smoking.
+Therefore, it is important to avoid drinking alcohol and smoking.
 Also, avoid caffeinated beverages like coffee and cola.

 2. Remember to Take Your Supplements